 Withdrawals of taxable amounts from an annuity are subject to ordinary income tax, and, if taken before age 59½, may be subject to a 10% IRS penalty.

 Variable annuities have fees not found in taxable accounts, that will impact returns.

-Equity Income Funds typically distribute most of their income in the form of Qualified Dividends, which for many taxpayers are taxed relatively lightly, allowing most Equity Income Funds to be considered High Tax Efficiency investments.
-However, for higher-income taxpayers, Qualified Dividends are subject to tax at a rate of either 18.8% or 23.8% (including the Medicare surtax on investment income), which may make them less efficient for those investors.
+Equity Income Funds typically distribute most of their income in the form of Qualified Dividends, which for many taxpayers are taxed relatively lightly, allowing most Equity Income Funds and ETFs to be considered High Tax Efficiency investments when compared with other investment options that generate taxable income.
+However, for higher income taxpayers, Qualified Dividends may be subject to both a higher tax rate and also the Medicare surtax on investment income, which may make them less efficient for those investors.